Question: What should I consider when designing my 3' or 5' CRISPR pool?

 If the experiment is an exploratory screen, we typically suggest incorporating 2-5 gRNA's per gene to identify guides with high on-target activity (i.e., knock-down or activation) and low off-target activity.
 This ensures that, when moving towards the final pool, the guides can be down-selected to only those with high on-target activity avoiding false positives or less efficient gRNAs.

 Non-targeting guides are used as negative controls which do not recognize any sequence in the human or mouse genome.
 It is also vital to ensure that a proportion of cells containing non-targeting guides is included in the pool to ensure that the perturbation (i.e., knock-down or activation) can be calculated.

 When designing the pool, we suggest following these general principles to enable an accurate assessment of perturbation (i.e., knock-down or activation) efficiency:

-- Aiming for 100-200 cells per guide to ensure a decent ratio of cells with a perturbation to cells without a perturbation
+- Aim for at least 100-200 cells per guide to ensure a decent ratio of cells with a perturbation to cells without a perturbation.

 Products: Single Cell Gene Expression, Single Cell Immune Profiling